- Knee replacement surgery is often a last resort treatment for an injured or damaged knee joint.

 - Some of the risks of this procedure are infection, nerve damage, and knee stiffness.

-Knee joint replacement is a procedure that replaces an injured or ailing knee with an artificial joint called a prosthesis.
+Knee joint replacement is a procedure that involves replacing an injured or ailing knee with an artificial joint, or prosthesis.

-The procedure to remove your old knee and replace it with a prosthesis only takes about two hours, but recovery and rehabilitation can last months.
+The procedure to remove your old knee and replace it with a prosthesis usually takes less than two hours, but recovery and rehabilitation can last months.

-Damage from arthritis is the most common reason that knee joints have to be replaced.
+Damage from arthritis is the most common reason for knee joint replacement.
 This includes both osteoarthritis and rheumatoid arthritis.